bell-kevin/reactNativeFinalProject2730/CODE_OF_CONDUCT.md

 size, visible or invisible disability, ethnicity, level of experience, education, socio-economic status, nationality, personal appearance, race, or religion.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, and healthy community.

 ## Our Standards